-This is very badly out of date (peak accuracy around 2012) and poorly organised.
+This is very badly out of date (peak accuracy around 2012) poorly organised, geographically suspect.

 Bloomsbury (and surroundings)

 - Cafe Deco.
 Store Street.
 Panini, pasta, jacket potato.

 - ICCo.
 Pizza – café/takeaway vibe.
 Cheap, quick – good if you’re late for something or someone.

 - The Lamb.
 Very civilized pub; tends to be frequented by local academics.

 - Italia Uno.
 Lovely sandwich bar.
 Unpretentious, good food.

 - Jeremy Bentham.
 Google maps says it’s a student pub – it’s not that bad.